The much-celebrated McLaren Formula 1 team was born in 1966 with founder Bruce McLaren at the helm and behind the wheel.

 2008 would prove to be McLaren's last year up in P1 as, at least according to Dennis, they began to feel the effects of being a customer team after Mercedes bought Brawn GP to create a works outfit.

 This led to McLaren parting ways with Mercedes in 2014 and bringing back Honda.
-But rather than the glory days returning with the Japanese manufacturer, McLaren finished ninth, sixth and ninth in their three years together.
+But rather than the glory days returning with the Japanese manufacturer, McLaren finished ninth, sixth and ninth in their three years together - with Alonso infamously branding their power as a 'GP2 engine' in a moment of frustration for the two-time World Champion.

 They signed off from the Renault era in style, claiming P3 in the Constructors' Championship to follow on from P4 in 2019, picking up three podium finishes in that time.